AWS Elastic Compute Cloud (EC2)#

 no |

 Security group ID.
 You can find the available security groups in the VPC console page.
-The security group must have ports 22 and 8080 open |
+The security group must have ports 22, 6379, 8080 and 8081 open.
+If not provided, Lithops will create a new security group |

 |